Bhawanipatna: Climate

-Bhawanipatna has a tropical wet and dry climate, and temperatures remain moderate throughout the year, except from March to June, which can be extremely hot.
-The temperature in April–May sometimes rises above 48 C. The summer months also have dry and hot winds.
-In the summer, the temperature can also go up to 50 C. The city receives about 1300 mm of rain, mostly in the monsoon season from late June to early October.
+Bhawanipatna has a tropical wet and dry climate, and temperatures remain moderate throughout the year, except March–June, which can be extremely hot.
+The temperature in April–May sometimes rises above 48 C. The summer months have dry and hot winds, and the temperature can go up to 50 C. The city receives about 1300 mm of rain, mostly in the monsoon season from late June to early October.
 Winters last from November to January and are mild, although lows can fall to 5 C.